Table of Contents

 Go to the storage manager to remove the storage pool and then perform an Extended Test on the affected drive.
 If the results show anything but normal, then it’s best to replace your drives.

 However, if it is normal, run a memory test.
-Again, if the memory is not normal, then replace the memory.
+Again, if the memory is not normal, then replace the memory. - The hard drive was accidentally removed.

 Put your hard drive back into your Synology NOS as soon as possible.
 Then go to your Storage Manager, click on storage, and switch the storage pool back to available.